for Veterans and the Public

 Do I need a special diet?

 There are no special diets, or particular foods, that will directly boost your immune system.
 But there are things you can do to keep your immunity up.

 When you are infected with HIV, your immune system has to work very hard to fight off infections--and this takes energy (measured in calories).
 For some people, this may mean you need to eat more food than you used to.

-If you are underweight--or you have advanced HIV disease, high viral loads, or opportunistic infections--you should include more protein as well as extra calories (in the form of carbohydrates and fats).
+If you are underweight--or you have advanced HIV disease, high viral loads, or opportunistic infections--you should include more protein as well as extra calories (in the form of carbohydrates and fats) in your diet.
 You'll find tips for doing this in the next section.

 If you are overweight, find help on My HealtheVet's Healthy Eating Centers.
 Keep in mind, you may need to eat more nutritious foods to meet your body's needs.